rbaltrusch/pychatter/README.md

     python -m localchat

+Hosting a chat server can be done directly inside the graphical user interface, or a dedicated server may be started from the command line using:

+    python -m localchat --server

 ## Configuration

 The chat application supports external configuration files.
 Place a file named config.json in the directory from which the application is run.